mik3lson/shopping_cart-API-/README.md

 DELETE /cart/:id — Remove an item from the cart.

 ## Design decisions
-1. **Modular Controllers: Each resource (products, cart) has its own controller for better organization and scalability.**
+1. **Modular Controllers:** Separating the application logic into controllers (productController.js, cartController.js) helps keep the code organized and maintainable.
+Each controller handles a specific resource, making it easier to scale the project and onboard new developers.
-2. **Database Access: Used raw SQL queries via a shared MySQL connection for simplicity and control.**
+2. **Database Access:** Instead of using an ORM (Object-Relational Mapping) library, raw SQL queries were chosen to maintain full control over database interactions, improve performance, and reduce abstraction layers.
+This approach allows precise optimization of queries, especially important when joining tables (e.g., cart items and products) and calculating subtotals directly in SQL.
 3. **Error Handling: Basic error handling returns HTTP 500 status with error messages to facilitate debugging.**
 4. **Testing: Used Jest and Supertest with mocked database calls to isolate API logic without hitting a real database.**